-The sentence was commuted in February 2016, apparently because of the international protest, but the poet still faces a sentence of eight years in prison and 800 lashes.
+The death sentence was commuted in February 2016, apparently because of the international protest, but the poet still faced a sentence of eight years in prison and 800 lashes.

 35 year old Fayadh was born in a refugee camp and doesn’t even have Saudi citizenship.
 He is not only a poet but an artist and curated a number of shows for the British-Saudi art group, Edge of Arabia, both in Jeddah and at the 2013 Venice Biennale, which showcased an emerging generation of Saudi artists.

 An argument in a café with another poet is said to have led to his arrest by religious police, who deemed his ‘Disputed’ poems of 2009 to be atheistic.
 He was also convicted of having images of women on his mobile phone.
 He did, but there was nothing salacious in the photos – they were fellow artists who were appearing at the Jeddah art fair.